jell0wed/data-512-a1/README.md

 ## Analysis
 The analysis itself is included within the end section of the Jupyter notebook.

+## Special considerations
+- There was an overlap between the `Pagecounts` and `Pageviews` API around 2014-10 through 2016-10.
+Hence some visits might have been double counted;
+- The page counts might include bots & web crawler and is not necessarily only organic traffic.

 ## Folder structure
 ```
 ./